The Hidden Power of Everyday Tasks

 The Word from Harvard

-“Providing children with the means to build these skills at home, in early education programs, and in all other settings in which they regularly live, is one of society's most important responsibilities.
+- “Providing children with the means to build these skills at home, in early education programs, and in all other settings in which they regularly experience them is one of society's most important responsibilities.”

-And let's not forget one of the essential qualities of domestic tasks: daily moments of sharing with family.
-Young children crave them, just like their brains, because these moments of language and connections help them develop!
+And let's not forget one of the essential qualities of daily tasks: daily moments of sharing with family.
+Young children crave them, as do their brains, because these moments of language and connection help them develop!

-Despite their appearance as simple chores, household chores are in fact real treasures for learning and sharing as a family.
-Involving children in these activities meets a fundamental need for their intellectual, motor and emotional development.
+While seemingly simple chores, household chores are actually treasure troves of learning and family sharing.
+Involving children in these activities meets a fundamental need for their intellectual, motor, and emotional development.

 Sources: